Eric-Chng/HHS-library-app/README.md

 * Customized map to identify book locations
 * Bug reporting to enable continuous development
 * Smart resource management to reduce database calls and memory leaks
+* Facebook integration to allow for a social aspect to our application

 ## Database Structure